Steerable Principal Components for Space-Frequency Localized Images: Behavior and decay properties of

-whose eigenvalues and eigenvectors are $\varphi_{N,n}^c(r)$ and $\gamma_{N,n}^c$, respectively.
+whose eigenvalues and eigenfunctions are $\gamma_{N,n}^c$ and $\varphi_{N,n}^c(r)$, respectively.
 Equation~\eqref{eq:phi radial equation} was analysed in~\cite{slepian1964prolate}, where it is established that the eigenfunctions $\varphi_{N,n}^c(r)$ constitute a complete orthonormal system in $\mathcal{L}^2\left[ 0,1\right]$.
 Therefore, it follows that we have the identity

 for $r$ and $\rho$ both in $[0,1]$.
 If we notice that $\lambda_{N,n}^c = \sqrt{c}\gamma_{N,n}^c$, and take $N=0$, we have

 Next, we take the squared absolute value of both sides of the equation above, followed by double integration (in $r$ and $\rho$) to obtain